-Rupert Harrison CBE, Chair of the Temple Place Partnership is Portfolio Manager and Chief Macro Strategist in the Multi-Asset Strategies group at BlackRock.
+Rupert Harrison CBE, Chair of The Fore is Portfolio Manager and Chief Macro Strategist in the Multi-Asset Strategies group at BlackRock.
 From 2010-2015 he was Chief of Staff to UK Chancellor of the Exchequer, George Osborne, and Chair of the UK’s Council of Economic Advisors.
 From 2006-2010 he was Chief Economic Advisor to the then Leader of the Opposition David Cameron and Shadow Chancellor George Osborne.
 Prior to that Mr Harrison was a Senior Research Economist at the Institute for Fiscal Studies.

 Rosaleen Blair CBE is the founder and CEO of Alexander Mann Solutions, a global talent acquisition and management company.
 Rosaleen created Alexander Mann Solutions in 1996, and since then she has established the company as the market leader, serving many of the world’s leading brands in over 80 countries and 30 languages.
 Rosaleen has been recognised many times for her achievements, notably as Veuve Clicquot Businesswoman of the Year, E&Y Entrepreneur of the Year and Tatler Woman of the Year.

 Lloyd Chamberlain spent 15 years working as an investor, most recently as founder and Managing Partner of Praxient Capital from 2007-2014.
 Lloyd started his career as a strategy consultant at Bain & Company and took this analytical approach into investments across start-ups, listed companies and distressed credit restructurings.
 Lloyd graduated from Cambridge with a First Class degree in architecture and is now developing property.

 Baroness Dido Harding is Chair of NHS Improvement and former Chief Executive of TalkTalk Telecom Group PLC.
 Prior to her appointment Dido was Sainsbury’s convenience director and a member of the operating board.
 Prior to this, she worked at Tesco PLC, Kingfisher plc and Thomas Cook Limited.
 She was appointed as a non-executive director on The Court of The Bank of England in July 2014 and Chair of the Remuneration Committee in 2016.
 She has also served on the boards of The British Land Company PLC and Cheltenham Racecourse.
 In August 2014 Dido was offered a Peerage and now sits in the House of Lords as a Conservative Peer.
 She is a trustee of Doteveryone and a member of the UK National Holocaust Foundation.